 - Low season: The low season is linked to the winter months in Dublin.
 In addition to the cold weather, some rural attractions on the outskirts of Dublin may be closed or operate on limited hours due to the short days.

-However, other equally important attractions, such as the Guinness Storehouse or Kilmainham Gaol, are a little further away.
+However, other equally important attractions, such as the Guinness Storehouse or Kilmainham Gaol, are a bit further away.
 You can take public transportation, but Dublin's tour buses are the most effective way to get around the city between the major attractions.
 The best part?
 You can buy a multi-day pass.

 - In pubs, bars and restaurants: A tipping range between 10% and 15% is totally acceptable.